splunk/public-o11y-docs/logs/LOconnect-usecase.rst

         :width: 100%
         :alt: This screenshot shows a service map in Splunk APM providing access to two Related Content tiles: K8s clusters for paymentservice and Logs for paymentservice.

 2. Aisha decides to look at the log details.
 She selects the Related Content tile, :strong:`Logs for paymentservice`.
-Log Observer Connect opens, and Aisha’s view is automatically narrowed to display only logs from :strong:`paymentservice`.
-Log Observer Connect displays :strong:`paymentservice` logs that were sent in to Splunk Cloud Platform.
-Log Observer Connect does not ingest the logs, but displays the logs from their storage in Splunk Cloud Platform.
+Log Observer opens, and Aisha’s view is automatically narrowed to display only logs from :strong:`paymentservice`.
+Log Observer displays :strong:`paymentservice` logs that were sent in to Splunk Cloud Platform.
+Log Observer does not ingest the logs, but displays the logs from their storage in Splunk Cloud Platform.

     Because Aisha first tracked the workflow problems in Splunk APM, she was able to narrow her search down to only logs coming from :strong:`paymentservice`.
-Now Aisha can use Log Observer Connect to analyze the logs.
+Now Aisha can use Log Observer to analyze the logs.

 .. _conduct-initial-analysis:

 Conduct initial analysis of logs
 ========================================================================================================================
-Aisha can query the :strong:`paymentservice` logs in Log Observer Connect’s codeless UI where she can filter and aggregate the logs without needing to know the SPL query language.
+Aisha can query the :strong:`paymentservice` logs in Log Observer's point-and-click UI, then filter and aggregate the logs to drill down to the underlying problem.
+For more complex analysis using SPL query language, she can continue her analysis of :strong:`paymentservice` logs, or a subset of them, in the Splunk Cloud Platform Search & Reporting application.

 1. Looking through the incoming logs in the logs table, Aisha sees some error logs, so she selects one to see more details in a structured view.
 In the log details view on the right, Aisha notices the error message: ``Failed payment processing through ButtercupPayments: Invalid API Token (test-20e26e90-356b-432e-a2c6-956fc03f5609)``.